When I was a kid, my mom used to tell me, “You are who you spend your time with. Respect that, and respect yourself.”

 If there are one or two people you already know who you would like to strengthen your relationship with, try to find a way to work together on something that intrigues both of you.
 You could plant a communal garden together, or meet once a week to complete unfinished projects – such as a writing, painting or website project.
 Working with others on meaningful projects can help you strengthen your bonds with them.

 Attending a life-enhancing conference together (live or virtual), and then mindfully examining and discussing it, is another related opportunity for working together on something meaningful.
 (Note: The title photo at the top of this article was captured at our annual Think Better, Live Better conference.
-You can watch video clips of the conference here and here.)
+Next February we’re hosting it in San Diego.)

 If you’re up to it, we’d love it if you shared something you’ve personally learned about the importance of spending time with the right people.